heig-vd-iai/canopen-stack/tasks.md

 ### Other
 - comment code (ChatGPT will help a lot)
 - GitHub wiki
-- OD object value range and all other properties (p.91): PDO mapping, range
+- OD object value range and all other properties (p.91): range
-- group bits together for access type, PDO mapping, and others ?
 - test with multiple nodes at the same time ?

 ## Tasks (OD generator)